 In our school, we follow the White Rose Maths scheme of work with a focus on deepening our knowledge and understanding through the completion of daily reasoning and problem-solving activities.
-This half term we will be focusing on multiplication and division and being able to use our times table knowledge to solve associated division calculations.
+In Autumn Term we will be focusing on solidifying our Place Value knowledge before moving onto multiplication and division and being able to use our times table knowledge to solve associated division calculations.

 Please bring PE kits in on Monday and leave them in for the week so that children are prepared for any eventuality.